 If you require extra or unnecessary legal work, such as excessive telephone calls or conferences or filing unwarranted court pleadings, you should expect to pay for these.
 Similarly, your lawyer should agree that if work completed is not budgeted or approved, is not properly done, or requires correction, you will not be billed.
 Find out what your lawyer’s minimum billing increment is.
 Lawyers often charge in tenths or quarters of an hour.
 If you are charged a quarter-hour for a two-minute phone call, prepare for this call and use the full fifteen minutes to your benefit.

 Does your attorney double-bill you and other clients for work benefiting everyone?
 If so, object to this and work out a fair fee allocation.

 Assist your lawyer in finding documents or information to lower your legal expense.
 Offer to locate witnesses, secure property appraisals, and copy lengthy documents at discount copy centers.

-Develop a friendly working relationship with your lawyer's secretary.
-You will receive information about your case at no additional cost, since time for secretaries is not usually billed to clients and they are quite familiar with cases.
+Develop a friendly working relationship with your lawyer’s secretary.
+You will receive information about your case at no additional cost since the time for secretaries is not usually billed to clients and they are quite familiar with cases.
 Happy secretaries will also work to keep your case a priority.